 Certification refers to the confirmation of certain characteristics of a contractor's EVMS.
 The EVMS credentialing is the process of obtaining, verifying, and assessing the qualifications of a contractor to implement an integrated project management methodology and holistic management and control system for measuring project performance and progress in an objective manner.
-Verification of a contractor EVMS ensures the accuracy, validity, credibility, timeliness, and auditability of data and information produced by the management and control system for determining a project's status.
+Verification of a contractor EVMS ensures the data and information produced by the management and control system is current, accurate, complete, auditable, repeatable, and compliant for determining a project's status.
 This process tests a contractor's EVMS for "compliance" with the guidelines of the EIA-748.